rajvipulraj401/JavascriptCodes_Practise/es6 code/README.md

 Remember, when using rest parameters in destructuring assignments, the right side of the assignment must be an iterable (like an array or a string) or an object(since es2018).

+### note -// We don't need to write `const` or `let` in the parameter when we do object or array destructuring in function parameters.
+This is because the destructuring assignment itself creates new variables within the function scope, so we don't need to explicitly declare them.

 --------------------------------------------------------------------------------